 Sensory processing is a subconscious and automatic neurological process that occurs in every person at all stages of life.
 Our brains take in information through our senses and organise it so that we are able to respond appropriately to particular situations and environmental demands.
 Sensory experiences include touch, movement, body position, vision, smell, taste, sound and the pull of gravity.

-For most people sensory integration develops in the course of ordinary childhood activities.
-When a person has good sensory integration then they are able to process information automatically and efficiently.
-But for some people, sensory integration does not develop as efficiently as it should and can affect activities of daily living, academic achievement, behaviour or social participation.
+For most people, sensory processing develops in the course of ordinary childhood activities.
+When a person has good sensory processing skills then they are able to integrate information automatically and efficiently.
+But for some people, sensory processing does not develop as efficiently as it should and can affect activities of daily living, academic achievement, behaviour or social participation.

-Children can present with different types of sensory integration difficulties (also known as sensory processing difficulties).
-These include:
+Children can present with different types of sensory difficulties

 Hyper (over) sensitive

 - Dislike of touch experiences eg nail cutting, messy play, hair cutting

 - Dislike of loud and sudden sounds

 - Avoidance of playground equipment (swings and slides)

 - Avoidance of certain foods and food textures, colours, temperature, etc.

 - Appears to have no fear or doesn’t feel pain